How to Install Postman on Ubuntu 24.04 | Step-by-Step

 #How to uninstall Postman from Ubuntu: two methods

 Now we will see how to uninstall Postman from our Ubuntu operating system.
-We will discuss the uninstallation process using the same two methods we discussed earlier.
+The uninstallation steps depend on which method you used to install Postman.

 #Method 1: Snap uninstallation